Ogilvy Paris Use Advertising Harassment to Make Men Face Reality of Sexual Harassment

 In recognition of International Women’s Day, March 8, Ogilvy Paris launches an intrusive ad banner campaign with the French Associations “Stop Harcèlement de Rue”, “Les Effronté.es” and “Paye Ta Shnek” that's intended to awaken men to the experience of sexual harassment faced by women.

 Over the 7 and 8th in France, several contextualized banners, targeting men only, will invade their mobile screen when browsing their preferred French media on mobile (GQ, Konbini, SoFoot, Libération, BFM, L’Express).
 Becoming more and more repetitive and insistent, the banners will not stop, even insult, no matter how many times they try to close them.

 Once they’ve experienced the banners, they will be invited to raise their voice by tweeting and posting on Facebook #NONC’ESTNON.

 This professional campaign titled 'Ogilvy Paris Use Advertising Harassment to Make Men Face Reality of Sexual Harassment' was published in France in March, 2018.
 It was created by ad agency: Ogilvy.
 This Digital medium campaign is related to the Public Interest, NGO industry and contains 1 media asset.
-It was submitted over 4 years ago.
+It was submitted almost 6 years ago.

 Advertising Agency: Ogilvy, Paris, France